Cincinnati Intellectual Property and Computer Law Journal

 In the Spring of 2012, the faculty of the University of Cincinnati College of Law approved the creation of a new student-edited scholarly journal to be published at the College.
 The Cincinnati Intellectual Property and Computer Law Journal addresses matters of importance both to the scholarly community and to the bench and bar.

-The Journal will be published online and will take full advantage of the unique advantages of electronic publication.
-In keeping with the College’s customary practice, the Journal will initially be operated for a transitional period under the supervision of a faculty advisory committee.
-The members of the faculty advisory committee for the 2014-2015 academic year are Professors Timothy K. Armstrong (chair), Kenneth J. Hirsh, Elizabeth Lenhart, Michael E. Solimine, and Sandra F. Sperino.
+The Journal is published online and takes full advantage of the unique advantages of electronic publication.
+In keeping with the College’s customary practice, the Journal is published under the supervision of faculty advisor Professor Timothy K. Armstrong.

-Members of the journal in the 2014-2015 year include the following students:
+Members of the Journal in the 2016-2017 year include the following students:

 Executive Editor: Jennifer Wickman

 Publications Editor: Devonte King